ju710/mainrepo/README.md

-# mainrepo
+# Welcome
+Welcome to my Github repository.
-Here lies the main repository of the legend Julio. (˘▾˘ )
+This will be serving as my playground for curiosity *Here lies the main repository of the legend Julio. (˘▾˘ )*

 # Projects
 ### MyWebCuriosity